 Amid the pandemic, people crave connection.
-The ‘Internet’s Dad’ provides it.
+The Seattle-area introvert-turned-‘Internet’s Dad’ provides it

 The seeds for his videos were planted in Kenney’s tumultuous childhood.
 When his parents divorced, his dad gained custody and his mom was legally declared unfit to parent as she turned to alcohol while struggling with anxiety and depression.
 Soon after, Kenney’s dad met another woman.
 On the weekend, he would stock up his kids with groceries and then leave them for the week as he drove an hour away.
 After a year, he gathered his children to deliver a devastating message: “I’m done raising kids.”

-Kenney, who is the seventh of eight siblings and was 14 years old at the time, moved in with his 23-year-old newlywed brother in a 280-square-foot trailer in Bellevue, Wash.
+Kenney, who is the seventh of eight siblings and was 14 years old at the time, moved in with his 23-year-old newlywed brother in a 280-square-foot trailer in Bellevue.
 His teenage experience was full of anger, sorrow and confusion as he vowed to never cause his own children such pain.
-That pledge broadened when he realized he wasn’t the only kid without a dad around, so he doubled-down and decided he’d also help anyone else who needed a father figure.
+That pledge broadened when he realized he wasn’t the only kid without a dad around, so he doubled down and decided he’d also help anyone else who needed a father figure.

-As he got older, Kenney, whose day job is in sales, started a family with his wife, Annelli, that includes their 26-year-old son, Kyle, and 29-year-old daughter, Kristine Ponten.
+As he got older, Kenney, whose day job is in sales, started a family with his wife, Annelli, that includes son, Kyle, 26, and 29-year-old daughter, Kristine Ponten.
 But once Kenney reached his early 50s, feeling like he had accomplished his goal of raising two good adults, the empty-nester was lost.
 He thought he had plenty more life to live, zeroing in on the second part of his vow: to help others.
 “I genuinely think he was put on Earth to be a dad,” Ponten says.

 Kenney’s family supported the idea of his YouTube channel when he first mentioned it, but it didn’t materialize until a few years later when the coronavirus pandemic forced his hand, as he had more free time.
 Ponten called him last March when information about the coronavirus was low and anxiety was high, noting she would enjoy watching a video of him changing a tire just to experience some normalcy in an otherwise scary, unpredictable world.
 On April 2, his first video appeared: “How to tie a tie.”